Many may be surprised to learn that Christmas used to be illegal in America — all thanks to Protestants.

 Anti-Christmas hostility wouldn't cease entirely for centuries, flaring up in Puritan pockets of colonial America here and there.
 During the American Revolution, Christmas often came to be associated with royalist sympathizers (comprised largely of High-Church Anglicans and Catholics).
-Even after ratification of the U.S. Constitution, the Senate and House continued to assemble on Christmas Day, treating it not as a holiday but as a regular work day, and as late as 1850, businesses and schools in New England worked through December 25.
+Even after ratification of the U.S. Constitution, the Senate and House continued to assemble on Christmas Day, and as late as 1850, businesses and schools in New England worked through December 25.

 Watch the full episode of "Mic'd Up—The Assault on Christmas."

 This article originally appeared on December 20, 2015.